codeyab22/Fab-Fitness-Tracker/README.md

 # About this project

 this is the most recent project is Fab fitness tracker.
 With the support of Mongodb, it is tracker app to track the exercises to complete.
 They can add or remove the tasks of the exercises that they choose.
-The Fab-Fitness-Tracker allows the users to pick the exercises and ensure that they watch what they accomplish.
+The Fab-Fitness-Tracker allows the users to pick the exercises and ensure that they record what they accomplish.

 # User's Story